tusharkantijoshi/tusharkantijoshi/README.md

 React | Node.js | MERN Stack Developer
 --------------------

-I am a Full Stack Developer with a proficiency in JavaScript, React and NodeJS.
+I am a Full Stack Developer with a proficiency in JavaScript, React and Node.js.
 I am skilled in scripting client/server side architecture, building optimized dynamic functional components, create/connect APIs including testing, debugging and database upgrades.

 I stay in Hyderabad and I manage my own profile.
 I'm extremely ambitious and passionate about full stack development and spends a lot of my free time learning new skills and pushing myself out of my comfort zone.